Real Operators. Real Solutions. 20 Minutes at a Time. • Northeast Critical Infrastructure Summit

 Engineering Director · Michigan State University

-Port Authority of NY & NJ logo
+Port Authority of NY and NJ logo

 Christine Weydig